Decanting: How to Mend a Broken Trust

 In Part I of this article above, we’ve learned that there are irrevocable trusts, and there are broken trusts, but decanting can save trusts from becoming irrevocably broken.
 In part two of this article, we will examine the legal requirements for decanting and the step-by-step mechanics of a real-world decanting process.
 We will also more closely analyze some creative and flexible uses of those ‘powers of appointment’ in decanted trusts to achieve the desired tax and non-tax benefits.

-As Director of Family Wealth Consulting, Tim Malloy focuses on the estate, philanthropic and business succession needs of Key Private Bank clients.
+As Regional Planning Strategist, Tim Malloy focuses on the estate, philanthropic, and business succession needs of Key Private Bank clients.
 He has over 30 years of experience in the legal and financial services industry with the last 20 coming at Key Private Bank—specializing in working with high-net-worth individuals, business owners, and corporate executives.

 Tim specializes in providing strategic advice for: business ownership transitions, complex financial and estate planning, establishment of philanthropic foundations, and the formation of trusts to mitigate taxes and help Key Private Bank clients accomplish their values-based financial goals.

 Tim graduated cum laude (BA in Philosophy) from the University of Notre Dame, and holds a J.D. from Georgetown University Law Center.
 He is a Certified Exit Planning Advisor and a Chartered Advisor in Philanthropy.